PostHog/posthog.com/contents/careers/full-stack-software-engineer.md

 The end result?
 Releasing new features regularly has been the *only* thing we've had to do to get thousands of deployments.
 We've raised millions of dollars from the world's best investors but we're still a small, lean team.

-PostHog helps improve products built by teams in everything from huge airlines and banks, to indie gamers making it more fun to protect earth from aliens and even underwear startups working on their retention!
+PostHog helps power products as diverse as those in airlines and banks, to indie gamers making it more fun to protect earth from aliens to underwear startups working on their retention!

 ## The release schedule is wild